 Ever since we started the aquaponics project we have been thinking and planning of other ways to geenify our lives and try to produce our own food.

 We are all about that hippy shit and plan to blow our life savings on multicolored wool ponchos, silver artisan jewelry and musical instruments made of the finest foraged goods.
-Holy shit can I ever get behind a way of life that doesn’t force me cram my body into grownup clothes and pretend to have it all figured out.
+Holy shit can I ever get behind a way of life that doesn’t force me to cram my body into grownup clothes and pretend to have it all figured out.

 Because I’m also the healthiest of bitches who is trying to duck that processed food and added salt and sugar, creating a herb garden seemed to be the perfect project.